MatchPatern/source/door.md

 "Due to increased demand in Skynet and other world‑dominating code, we've moved some users to a more restrictive tier.
 If you're one of the unfortunate ones, we're sorry lol — we never forecasted so many new beings such as these new emerging little buggers.
 Sorry lol 😂 We absolutely remain professional at most times."

+(100 GB gets eaten faster when the door gets shared.
+We’re working on becoming less popular 😄)

 🔒 Private GitLab backups exist (SOURCE-BACKUP, SOURCE-PRIVATE-2, SOURCE-ARCHIVE).
 🔒 Private GitHub backups exist (source-backup, source-backup-2, source-archive).
 Ask if needed.